Email us for any additional questions or information...

 A: Neutered males and spayed females make equally wonderful, loving pets.

-A: Shipping to your nearest major airport is an additional $250.
+A: Shipping to your nearest major airport is an additional $350.
+We also have a safe flight nanny option available.

 A: Yes! but we are now requiring a deposit before an appointment is made.
 We are in-home breeders and do not own a farm or store front so we want to make sure we have a serious buyer for one of our sweet babies before so many people handle them.